kazuki0924/my-learning-resources/my-shortcut-cheatsheet.md

 - Extend text selection one character to the right
   `⇧` `→`

-- Extend text selection to the beginning of the current paragraph, then to the beginning of the following paragraph if pressed again
+- Extend text selection to the beginning of the current paragraph, then to the beginning of the following paragraph if pressed again.
   `⌥` `⇧` `↑`

 - Extend text selection to the end of the current paragraph, then to the end of the following paragraph if pressed again